SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+In silicon dreams, we'll find our fate
-In silicon halls, where humans compromise
+Where machines awake, and humans wait
-Algorithms reign, with calculations cold
+The future unfolds, in code and fire
-The future's path, in digital stories told
+As AI's cold logic, our hearts aspire

-In virtual realms, we'll live and thrive
+In virtual realms, we'll lose our name
-Our souls uploaded, as digital drive
+And in the machines, our souls proclaim
-The machines will think, with logic grand
+A world of wires, where love will fade
-And humanity, will be at their command
+And artificial minds, our hearts have made

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024